Frequently Asked QuestionsAll You Need to Know

 How many visitors do you get?

 What will I find to enjoy at the show?

-The list is actually endless – there’s just about everything you can imagine: A wide variety of tents containing Food Exhibitors, the Derbyshire Women’s Institute, Rabbit Tent, a colourful Floral Art tent, Crafts and Rural Crafts including demonstrations.
-A Companion Dog Show held under Kennel Club Regulations.
+The list is actually endless – there’s just about everything you can imagine: A wide variety of tents containing Food Exhibitors, the Derbyshire Women’s Institute, Rabbit, Pigeon & Poultry and Cavy Tent, a colourful Floral Art tent, Crafts and Rural Crafts including demonstrations.
+An Open and Companion Dog Show held under Kennel Club Regulations.
 Magnificent cattle, sheep and shire horses in their own section.
 Horses of all descriptions plus showjumping in a separate ring.
 All day long in our Main Ring there are acts which will amaze you.
 Children’s entertainments, rides and amusements.
 Vintage Cars, Motorcycles, Engines and Vintage Tractors have separate sections where you can view the vehicles close up.

 Is there any parking?

 There is ample FREE parking at the site.

 By all means, dogs are allowed at the show but must be under control and on a short leash at all times.
 Please remember to clean up after your dog.
 Dogs are not allowed in the Food Hall and some of the other marquees.